Arity Approximation of $\infty$-Operads: Arity approximation of analytic patterns

-in which $\phi$ is inert, $\alpha$ is not strongly active, $\beta$ is not maximally active and $e$ is elementary.
-Then $\beta$ is not strongly active. \begin{proof} Since $\beta : x \to e$ is not maximally active and $e$ is elementary it follows that $\beta$ is not active.
-In particular $\beta$ is not strongly active. \end{proof} \item Whenever we have a commutative triangle in $\calO^{\le k}$
+the following claims hold \begin{enumerate} \item if $\beta$ is not maximally active and $e$ is elementary, then $\beta$ is not strongly active. \item if $\alpha$ and $\beta$ are not strongly active, then $\phi^{\int} \circ \alpha$ is not strongly active. \end{enumerate} Claim $(1)$ hols since if $\beta$ is not maximally active and $e$ is elementary, $\beta$ can not be active.
+Claim $(2)$ follows from \cref{lem: strongly active cancelation}. \end{proof}

-in which $\alpha$ and $\beta$ are not strongly active.
-Then $\phi^{\int} \circ \alpha$ is not strongly active. \begin{proof} Since $\alpha$ is not strongly active this is a consequence of \cref{lem: strongly active cancelation}. \end{proof} \end{enumerate} The equivalence on elementary objects follows from the proof of condition (1) where we haven't used anything about $\alpha$ or $\phi$. \end{proof}

 \begin{prop} For every $x \in \calO$ the fully faithful inclusion $\calJ^{\ns}_{\calO,x} \mono \calJ^{\nm}_{\calO,x}$ is a Morita equivalence of algebraic patterns. \end{prop} \begin{proof} We verify the conditions of \cref{thm: Morita equivalence theorem for faithful subcategories}.
 Condition (1) follows from \cref{lem: inclusion of J<=k-1/2 in J<k is Segal and equivalence on elementary}.
 It remains to check condition (2).
 Rephrasing in terms of diagrams in $\calO$ we arrive at the the following condition \begin{itemize} \item Whenever we have a commutative triangle in $\calO^{\le |x|}$